dani8439/well-grounded-rubyist/sample_code/chapter_six/notes2.md

 30
 => nil
 >> puts array.map do |n| n * 10 end #<--4
-  #<Enumberator:0x0000000101123048>
+  #<Enumerator:0x0000000101123048>
 => nil
 ```
 The `map` method works through an array one method at a time, calling the code block once for each item and creating a new array consisting of the results of all of those calls to the block.
 Mapping our `[1, 2, 3]` array through a block that multiplies each item by 10 results in the new array `[10, 20 ,30]`.
 Furthermore, for a simple map operation, it doesn't matter whether we use curly braces (#1) or `do/end` (#2).
 The results are the same.

 But look at what happens when we use the outcome of the map operation as an argument to `puts`.
-THe curly-brace version prints out the `[10, 20, 30]` array (one item per line, in keeping with how `puts` handles arrays) (#3).
+The curly-brace version prints out the `[10, 20, 30]` array (one item per line, in keeping with how `puts` handles arrays) (#3).
 But the `do/end` version returns an enumerator-which is precisely what `map` does when it's called with *no* code block (#4).
 (You'll learn more about enumerators later on.
 The relevant point here is that the two block syntaxes produce different results.)

-The reason is that the precendence is different.
+The reason is that the precedence is different.
 The first `puts` statement is interpreted like this:

 `puts(array.map {|n| n * 10 })`